St. Augustine Brain Injury Attorneys

-Did you suffer a life-changing, traumatic brain injury (TBI) because of someone else’s mistakes?
+The Centers for Disease Control (CDC) estimates that in 2019 alone there were about 61,000 deaths related to traumatic brain injuries (TBIs).
+In 2017 they estimated that there were 224,000 hospitalizations related to TBIs.
+Did you suffer a life-changing TBI because of someone else’s mistakes?
 You should file a claim against them in pursuit of compensation and with the help of Canan Law.
-Our team of St. Augustine brain injury attorneys knows the details and work that need to go into a successful brain injury case.
+Our team of brain injury attorneys in St. Augustine knows the details and work that need to go into a successful brain injury case.
 Let us manage yours for you, so you can focus on resting.

 How Much is a Traumatic Brain Injury Worth?